raittes/ansible/docsite/rst/playbooks_conditionals.rst

 Often the result of a play may depend on the value of a variable, fact (something learned about the remote system), or previous task result.
-In some cases, the values of variables may depend on other variables.
-Further, additional groups can be created to manage hosts based on whether the hosts match other criteria.
+In some cases, the values of variables may depend on other variables.  s Further, additional groups can be created to manage hosts based on whether the hosts match other criteria.
 There are many options to control execution flow in Ansible.